-Located around the equatorial band, tropical oceans have regulated global temperatures for millennia.
+Located around the equatorial band, tropical ocean water has regulated global temperatures for millennia.
 They redistribute heat from the sun to the polar regions and create precipitation that brings rainfall to inland areas.
 But the recent and rapid rise in global average temperatures has brought unexpected changes to our tropical oceans.

-In this article, we explore how climate change is affecting the tropical oceans and what we can do to protect them from climate change.
+In this article, we explore how climate change is affecting the tropical ocean and its water and what we can do to protect them from climate change.

 - Tropical oceans make up just 0.01 percent of the Earth’s oceans but contain almost all of the world’s coral reefs and mangrove forests.

 - Climate change is warming the tropical oceans and causing them to absorb high levels of carbon dioxide, causing seawater to become more acidic.